 If you’re looking for a home to fip, you’ll want to enter the market at just the right time.
 Entering too late could lead to paying more for a property than it will sell for.
 Entering too early could leave you with no buyers once the home has been flipped.

 Alternatively, rental properties—or even owner-occupied properties—need a specific type of market.
+After finding a suitable market, the next step is to consider effective real estate investment strategies.
 Look for stable neighborhoods, low rental inventory, good schools, and long-term prospective tenants.
 Cities with growing economies and ongoing population growth is key.